alexandrratush/Cookie-Manager-ANE/README.md

 Cookie Manager ANE
 =============================
-Native Extension for Adobe AIR
+Native Extension for Adobe AIR (Android)

 ####Using the ANE: